sschwindt/vectrino-postpro/docs/index.rst

 Requirements
 ++++++++++++

 The code was developped and tested with Python 3.10.
 To get detailed installation instructions for Python, visit `https://hydro-informatics.com/python-basics/pyinstall.html <https://hydro-informatics.com/python-basics/pyinstall.html>`_ or use your preferred search engine/AI.
+The following libraries are required:

 .. code::